Kazakhstan Driving Guide

 Kazakhstan is an Islamic state, and as such, they have no tolerance for alcohol.
 Therefore, drunk driving is prohibited.
 There is no legal limit, and if you are caught driving with even a whiff of alcohol, they are also very strict, and you can even end up in jail.
 Skip the drinks and save them for another country.
 Drunk driving in Kazakhstan is simply not allowed.

-In some cases, medicine with alcohol content is enough to get you reprimanded.
-There are instances of expats and foreigners getting deported as drunk driving in Kazakhstan, in the city, or in the boondocks is a really serious offense.
+Can foreigners drive in Kazakhstan?
+Absolutely, but it's crucial to be aware that in some cases, even medicine with alcohol content is enough to get you reprimanded.
+There are instances of expats and foreigners getting deported as drunk driving in Kazakhstan, whether in the city or in the boondocks, is a really serious offense.

 General Standards